 Do I need to do anything to prepare before my appointment?

-Covid issues aside, all I would advise is that you are well hydrated before your treatment, and that you don’t have anything too strenuous planned for afterwards.
+I would advise that you are well hydrated before your treatment, and that you don’t have anything too strenuous planned for afterwards, especially if this is the first time you have had this treatment.

 Do you check my medical history?

 Your consultation involves taking a medical and lifestyle history.
-Massage and Reflexology is perfectly safe for most people, but there are some medical conditions which may prohibit or restrict massage (contraindications).
+In addition to the on line consultation form you complete, I may follow up or ask for additional information at the start of your appointment.
+Holistic therapies are perfectly safe for most people, but there are some medical conditions which may prohibit or restrict treatment (contraindications).

 I follow up with my clients regularly to ensure that I am meeting their needs and keeping up to date with any medical or lifestyle changes.